elucidsoft/dotnet-stellar-sdk/README.md

 The .NET Core Stellar Sdk library provides APIs to build transactions and connect to [Horizon](https://github.com/stellar/horizon).

 This project is a full port of the official [Java SDK API](https://github.com/stellar/java-stellar-sdk).
 It is fully functional and all of the original Java Unit Tests were also ported and are passing.

-While the code itself is done we are still actively working on several things.
+### Todo:
 - Documentation
 - Nuget Package
 - Sample Application